baditaflorin/github-stars/readme.md

 *   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic): AI agent stdlib that works with any LLM and TypeScript AI SDK.
 *   [interstellard/chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced): WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
 *   [baditaflorin/mapbond](https://github.com/baditaflorin/mapbond)
-*   [gothinkster/realworld](https://github.com/gothinkster/realworld): "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 *   [coder/code-server](https://github.com/coder/code-server): VS Code in the browser
 *   [cyrildiagne/ar-cutpaste](https://github.com/cyrildiagne/ar-cutpaste): Cut and paste your surroundings using AR
 *   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap): Interactive roadmaps, guides and other educational content to help developers grow in their careers.